Blenda101/blending-widget-template/README.md

     </body>
 ## Theme Styling

 In the root directory, there is a folder named **"styles"** under which **style.scss** is available.
-In this file, all the CSS or Sass code for styling needs to be placed
+In that file, all the CSS or Sass code for styling needs to be placed

 **index.ejs**

     <body>